dfinel/data_mining_project/README.md

 ### How did we solve the problem ?

+To scrape datas from [padel-point.com](), here is how we managed to do it :

 First of all, we implemented a function named _**get_all_urls()**_ to get urls of every page from the website where we have products.
 Then, we got the links of each products from each page with the _**get_link_of_products_page(response)**_ function.